williamho/hadoop-auth-log/README.md

 ###Shell script

 The shell script `run.sh` in the root directory can be used to perform the above steps.
-The HDFS output directory is automatically deleted by the script before starting the Hadoop job.
+The local and HDFS output directories are automatically deleted by the script before starting the Hadoop job.

 	./run.sh [hdfs-input-dir] [hdfs-output-dir] [local-output-dir]